|MEETING PLACE:||The OARS Warehouse, 2540 S HWY 191, Moab, Utah|

 Please indicate on your guest registration form whether you want to rent a sleep kit or if you prefer to bring your own.

 - Sleep Kit: Can be rented for $40 per person.
 Sleep kits consist of a sleeping bag, deluxe 3-inch thick air-filled sleeping pad, ground tarp, sheet, pillow and pillowcase.
+(We recommend bringing your own in an attempt to limit exposure to infectious disease)

 - Sleeping Pad Only: The deluxe 3-inch thick air-filled pad only may be rented for $15.